Mayuri-Chan/pyrofork/docs/source/topics/debugging.rst

     -- Brian Kernighan, "Unix for Beginners" (1979)

 Adding ``print()`` statements in crucial parts of your code is by far the most ancient, yet efficient technique for debugging programs, especially considering the concurrent nature of the framework itself.
-Pyrogram goodness in this respect comes with the fact that any object can be nicely printed just by calling ``print(obj)``, thus giving to you an insight of all its inner details.
+PyroFork goodness in this respect comes with the fact that any object can be nicely printed just by calling ``print(obj)``, thus giving to you an insight of all its inner details.